 My favorite part of the doors off helicopter tour of Oahu was over my favorite part of the island.
 Kahana Bay.
 The Crouching Lion Hike gives good views of Kahana Bay but I’ve never felt more satisfied than clicking my shutter as we rounded the corner and had a dead-on view into Kahana Bay with a dark storm brewing in the background.

 I even asked our pilot Josh, to double-back for a second pass.
 That’s the beauty of a photography tour.
 It is still an island tour essentially but the pilot is doing their best to get you good angles for photos, not just a good view.
 Josh didn’t blink any time we requested a double-pass or to hang our feet out of the helicopter and was all for the adventure and down to help us grab the photos we had our heart set on.

 My open-door helicopter tour of Oahu had been unreal and I loved that we were chasing storms and watching rain funnels the whole trip.
 There are a few different helicopter tour options on Oahu and they vary in price and where exactly they fly.
 I’ve already linked above to the exact flight and tour company I used but I’ll share some cheaper options and different tour flight routes below.

-Hilton Hawaiian Village Beach Resort (Overall Favorite): In the heart of Waikiki, this high-end resort is right on the beach.
-Luxury rooms overlooking the beach, a private lagoon and a free fireworks and dance performance show.
-Hilton is easily the most recognizable hotel on the Island.
-Kids can kayak, swim and snorkel with no worries.
+- Hilton Hawaiian Village Beach Resort (Overall Favorite): In the heart of Waikiki, this high-end resort is right on the beach with a private lagoon.

-Sheraton Waikiki (Luxury): A luxury resort with the most amazing infinity pool on the island, which overlooks the beach.
-The bar and nightclub at the Sheraton is a great place to relax after a long day of island adventures.
+- Sheraton Waikiki (Luxury): A luxury resort with the most amazing infinity pool on the island, which overlooks the beach.

 MORE OAHU BLOG POSTS